 Oil paints are generally slow-drying, a quality some people like, and others not.
 It can take anywhere from 24 to 96 hours or even longer for paint to dry, depending on the color, the thickness of the paint, the time of year, and the humidity level.

 Alkyd and acrylic paints are also available; acrylics are water-based.
 Alkyd is oil-based, and can be mixed with oil paints.
 Acrylics cannot be mixed with oil paints.
 Acrylics also are made by different manufacturers, at different grades.
 They tend not to last as long in the tube as oil paints, so if you don't paint a lot, getting a smaller size might be a good idea.
 Acrylics also come in jars in liquid form.
 They also dry a lot faster - they can even dry and harden on your brush while painting - I know, because that happened to me.
 There are retarder/extender materials you can buy with your acrylics to keep them wet longer.
 If you like to paint quickly, acrylic paints may be your best bet.
-It used to be that acrylic colors were not as rich or luminous as oil paints, but that has probably improved at least somewhat by now.
+It used to be that acrylic colors were not as rich or luminous as oil paints, but that has improved.

-Usually, the same brushes can be used for oil and acrylic painting.
+Usually, but not always, the same brushes can be used for oil and acrylic painting.
 Brushes for watercolor will be labeled as such.
 There are two basic kinds of oil/acrylic brushes: bristle and "sable" brushes.
 Bristle brushes are harder and off-white colored; "sable" are brown and much softer.
 Real sable brushes are made from the hairs of minks.
 Sabeline or Sablette is often mixed with synthetic hairs.
 A good sable brush can be very expensive - I once saw one about 1/16" round selling for $100 - and that was many years ago.
 (There are many which are not nearly that expensive, though; nowadays, I see fewer pure sable brushes, and the natural/synthetic mixes are lower in price, often for $20 or less, and sometimes you can get a fair quality brush for $10 or even less).
 If you like the qualities of a sable brush, as I do, you are willing to pay extra for a natural one, or a natural/synthetic mix.
 Brushes come in other types of hair, such as ox or camel (actually made from cattle and squirrel, goat or pony, respectively).
 These types are not as good a quality brush, for control reasons, but they are generally cheaper.
 Brushes are a very personal thing with painters - try different ones and see which you like best.
 I think bristle brushes are generally better for blending the colors together.
 Since I tend to put separate touches and layers of color, the softer sable suits my temperament better.
 There are also different types of brushes: rounds, brights, flats and filberts.
 (See Illustrations 1-4), as well as those designed for custom uses, such as fan brushes.
 These different shapes, like golf clubs, have certain attributes better suited for one technique or another.
 Rounds are good for line work, and detail; brights and flats are better for massing larger areas and sharper edges; and filberts, if you get a good quality one, are good for linear painting and large masses, even in the same stroke.
 Brights and flats have square edges - good for more structural painting, like Cezanne.
 Hairs on brights are slightly shorter than flats.
 For a rounded, softer feel, rounds and filberts do well.
 Sizes of brushes go from teeny-tiny to one or two inches wide.
-They are numbered on the handle - the smaller the number, the smaller the size (generally from 1 to 10-16 or so).
+They are numbered on the handle - the smaller the number, the smaller the size (generally from 1 to 10-16 or so), but sometimes a manufacturer will have the larger brushes with smaller number sizes.
 Try not to cling to the smaller sizes - try the larger sizes to avoid getting too picayune with detail - especially in the early stages of the painting.
 Oil paint is called the most forgiving medium - that means that if you do something you don't like, you can go over and over it to your heart's content, and nobody will know the difference, as opposed to ink or watercolor, where every stroke can be a death-defying act.

 A medium is the vehicle painters use when painting, to mix with their tube colors, for various purposes, such as thinning or thickening the paint, or to add varnish, which can lengthen the life of the paint, or deepen and enrich the color in a painting.
 There are many mediums available for the painter to use.
 I recommend reading The Artist's Handbook of Materials and Techniques, by Ralph Mayer, for an exhaustive report on the different mediums available and their uses, precautions and limitations - for example, some oils and varnishes can yellow or darken with age.
 Again, the medium used with oil paint is a very personal thing for each painter.
 Some prefer a simple mix of refined linseed oil and distilled turpentine; others add varnishes, such as copal or damar, to give the paint a shine which also makes the colors richer.
 Retouch varnish can be used to give a finish in areas that have dried matte, or to retouch an area of the painting.
 Some of these combination mediums come already prepared.
 Trying different mediums is the only real way to know which works best for you.
-Different oils also do different things; linseed oil, stand oil have different properties and are good for certain purposes.
-Added oil tends to make paint more viscous, like butter; added distilled turpentine makes it thinner, as water would do.
+Different oils also do different things; linseed oil and stand oil have different properties and are good for certain purposes.
+Added oil tends to make paint more viscous, like butter; adding distilled turpentine makes it thinner, as water would do.
 But don't use cheap, regular turpentine as a medium - that is only good for cleaning brushes - use only distilled turpentine as a medium in painting.
-Most mediums come in small glass jars; refined linseed oil comes in a larger size.
+Most mediums come in small or medium glass jars; refined linseed oil comes in a larger size.

 Mediums are best used sparingly, however, according to art conservators concerning the permanency and stability of the paint layer on the canvas.
 I use a little bit of refined linseed oil mixed with a smaller amount of distilled turpentine; the thinner I want the paint, the more turpentine I use.

 For students and beginners, cheaper brushes are fine.
 For more serious painters, it really does pay to pay extra for a good brush.
-Winsor & Newton brushes are my favorite; Robert Simmons and Kolinsky are also good.
+Winsor & Newton brushes are my favorite; Robert Simmons and Kolinsky sable are also good.
 Grumbacher is a cheaper alternative.
 A good brush will hold its shape better, last longer, generally do what you want it to do in terms of the brush stroke, and not lose individual hairs while you're painting.
 Occasionally, you can find a cheap brush that works well.
 Again, you need to experiment to find out what works for you, for what you want to do.

-Caring for Brushes: Always keep brushes either flat, or standing with the bristle end up, not resting on its hairs; I keep mine in jars or cans.
+Caring for Brushes: Always keep brushes either flat, or standing with the bristle end up, not resting on its hairs; I keep mine in jars or coffee cans.
 Keep the brush hairs from touching anything when they are still damp; if lying flat, leave the bristle end extending from the edge of the table.
 There are various cloths and containers to keep your brushes in, if you like, sold in art supply stores or online at www.utrechtart.com, along with most other art materials.

 Palettes can be purchased ready to use, in wood, metal, plastic, glass, and paper; paper palettes come in a pad.
 They come with and without a thumb hole; some artists use the hole, some not.
 Sizes usually come in small (about 9"x12") and large (about 12"x15").
 Pads of paper palettes are convenient, because each sheet is disposable.
 Palettes in wood, plastic, glass and metal are usually cleaned after each use.
 These palettes of different materials come in various colors; what color the palette is affects the way the colors are perceived.
 Usually, either white or other light or medium neutral color is desired; painters usually have a preference.
 I prefer a white paper palette; paper palettes also come in light gray.
 Wood can be natural in color, or have a darker stain.
 When you are painting on a gessoed canvas (white), you might prefer a white palette, since you will be able to judge more accurately how the color will appear next to the white of the canvas, since color relationships are a relative matter.
 (When painting, you need to keep this in mind when mixing - next to the white of the palette, a color will appear darker than if seen against a gray palette.)